 - 1 gallon whole milk warmed to 85F.

-- 1/8 tsp mesophillic or flora danica freeze dried culture
+- ⅛ teaspoon mesophillic or flora danica freeze dried culture

-- 2 drops animal rennet diluted in 2 tbsp water
+- 2 drops animal rennet diluted in 2 tablespoon water

 - Add your culture to your warmed milk- if its powdered, sprinkle on top and let sit 5 minutes before stirring in.
 If its whey, just stir it in.